adityaramesh15/enhanced-llm-retrieval/README.md

-# Context-Enhanced LLM Response Retrieval
+# Context-Enhanced LLM Retrieval for Business-Related Queries
-WIP for a tool that leverages Confluence documentation and Semantic Searches to provide RAG-enhanced LLM responses.
+WIP for a tool that leverages Confluence documentation, Semantic Search, and RAG to improve LLM responses for confidential queries.